MessengerSpot adware removal instructions

 In the uninstall programs window, look for "MessengerSpot", select this entry and click "Uninstall" or "Remove".

-After uninstalling the potentially unwanted application (which causes MessengerSpot ads), scan your computer for any remaining unwanted components or possible malware infections.
+After uninstalling the potentially unwanted application that causes MessengerSpot ads, scan your computer for any remaining unwanted components or possible malware infections.
 To scan your computer, use recommended malware removal software.

 Remove MessengerSpot adware from Internet browsers:

 At time of research, MessengerSpot did not install its browser plug-ins on Internet Explorer, Google Chrome, or Mozilla Firefox, however, it was bundled with other adware.
 Therefore, you are advised to remove all potentially unwanted browser add-ons from your Internet browsers.

 Video showing how to remove potentially unwanted browser add-ons:

 Click the "gear" icon (at the top right corner of Internet Explorer), select "Manage Add-ons".
 Look for any recently-installed suspicious browser extensions, select these entries and click "Remove".